Zhangjiajie's Tianzi Mountain is a unique piece of landscape and geology with an interesting history.

 The Shentang Bay, or Gulf, is a wide natural ravine, with thin jungle-capped karsts pointing out of it.
 Wisps of clouds float through it year-round, giving it a mystical ambiance.
 Mostly untouched by people, the only access to this place is a natural — and terrifying — natural ladder.

 Legend has it that the self-proclaimed King Xiang Dakun died falling into the misty Shentang Gulf.

 2. Fields in the Air

-This place is a traditional Chinese landscape painting come to life.
-One thousand meters (3,281 feet) in the air is a terraced field, surrounded by steep cliffs on 3 sides which plunge into a jungle-filled gorge.
+This place is a traditional Chinese landscape painting that comes to life.
+One thousand meters (3,281 feet) in the air is a terraced field, surrounded by steep cliffs on 3 sides that plunge into a jungle-filled gorge.
 It is unlikely to get there without the help of a local guide.

 3. Sea of Stone Forests